cb-wells/mettail-rust/docs/POLY-LINGUAL-ROADMAP.md

 - **No shared abstractions** - Can't identify equivalent constructs
 - **No cross-theory proofs** - Can't reason about theory relationships
 - **No federated execution** - Can't distribute across systems

+**Note**: Previous "deep nesting" limitation has been **RESOLVED**!
+Indexed projection correctly handles nested shared variables at all depths.

 ---